 Derrida's belated attempts to rescue philosophy from a linguistic nihilism may succeed.
 But it still falls far short of offering a positive account of normativity.
-A critical overcoming of modernism simply cannot be found in the postmodern turn.
-15
+A critical overcoming of modernism simply cannot be found in the postmodern turn.22

 I have offered as an alternative to natural law and transcendental norms an approach based on Hegel's explorations in dialectics.
 As Winfield and others have pointed out, this approach is also anti-foundational.
-However, by following the rational demands of self-determination, it is possible to break
+However, by following the rational demands of self-determination, it is possible to break out of the vicious circle of skepticism.
+Instead, a progressive structure starting with the minimum structure of freedom as self-determination can be built up.

-15 Once again, Foucault is the most complex among the postmoderns.
-In particular, his notion of biopolitics carries within it both a critique of the societies of control and the hope and possibility of overcoming repression and domination that he never systematically explored The latter is thus only a latent possibility that Foucault could not bring himself to recognize fully.
-For more on this, see Khan (2001).
+22 Once again, Foucault is the most complex among the postmoderns.
+In particular, his notion of biopolitics carries within it both a critique of the societies of control and the hope and possibility of overcoming repression and domination that he never systematically explored The latter is thus only a latent possibility that Foucault could not bring himself to recognize fully.For more on this, see Khan (2001).